istmobiome/istmobiome-web/content/about/index.md

         ## Site Overview

-        This site is a gallery meant to capture and highlight the work we conducted during this grant.
-Most of the site is pretty straightforward however the [PROJECTS]({{< ref "projects" >}}) section warrants a moment of explanation.
-Each individual PROJECT page contains a brief project overview plus quick links to the bioinformatic workflows, raw data and data products, GitHub repo, code, etc. In most cases, the **complete and reproducible bioinformatic workflows** are hosted on separate GitHub Pages websites.
+        The purpose of this site is to capture and highlight the work we conducted during this grant.
+The [TEAM]({{< ref "team" >}}) section contains biographical sketches of the Researchers and Principal Investigators involved in the project.
+On the [PAPERS]({{< ref "docs/publication" >}}) page you can find all of the publications produced during the project.
+Entries includes DOI links, citation information, access to PDFs, bioinformatic workflows, etc. The [WORKFLOWS]({{< ref "projects" >}}) section of the site contains bioinformatic workflows for several projects.
+Each individual WORKFLOW page contains a brief project overview plus quick links to the bioinformatic workflows, raw data and data products, GitHub repo, code, etc. In most cases, the **complete and reproducible bioinformatic workflows** are hosted on separate GitHub Pages websites.
 This has to do with the way each project is generated.
 Since we often use R code, many figures, tables, analyses, etc. are processed when the project site is built and rendered.
 Once a project is finished we can archive the final code and simply link to it from istmobiome.rbind.io.
 This allows us to continually update istmobiome.rbind.io without needing to re-render each project with every site build.
 It also makes istmobiome.rbind.io more lightweight and faster since it does not have to load every project.
+In the [FIELD GUIDES]({{< ref "docs/fieldguides" >}}) section you can find pictures of fishes and invertebrates from the Pacific and Atlantic coasts of Panama.
+The [WORKSHOPS]({{< ref "docs/workshops" >}}) page contains information on Symposia and Workshops we hosted in Panama during this project.
+The [MULTIMEDIA]({{< ref "docs/multimedia" >}}) section contains links to stories about Istmobiome science including press pieces, presentations, interviews, and more.

         <hr>